 CDFW has two challenging and somewhat competing goals to meet every year: 1) ensure that harvest limits for all species are not exceeded, and 2) allow groundfish fishing opportunities for the public.

-Anglers can help to reduce the total harvest of yelloweye rockfish and increase fishing opportunities by: handling fish that are to be released properly, reporting catches and encounters to samplers accurately, abiding by all fishing regulations, and being able to distinguish prohibited species.
-Misidentifications, such as yelloweye rockfish being mistaken for "healthy" species like vermilion rockfish, lead to a higher total harvest of these overfished species.
-Overall, anglers need to minimize their contact with yelloweye rockfish so as not to exceed the harvest limit.
+Anglers can help reduce the total harvest of yelloweye, copper, and quillback rockfishes and increase fishing opportunities by: properly handling fish that are to be released, accurately reporting catches and encounters to samplers, abiding by all fishing regulations, and being able to distinguish species of concern.
+Misidentifications, such as yelloweye rockfish being mistaken for "healthy" species like vermilion rockfish, also lead to a higher estimated bycatch mortality of this species.

-Canary, Vermilion, Yelloweye Rockfish ID Flyer
+- Yelloweye Rockfish, Vermilion Rockfish, and Canary Rockfish ID Flyer

-Rockfish and Barotrauma: Bring That Rockfish Down!
+- Rockfish and Barotrauma: Bring That Rockfish Down!

 A brochure with tips and techniques for successfully releasing rockfish suffering barotrauma injuries.